 1. Review and approval of authorizations, continuing stay and administrative bed days must be completed prior to payment for bed days on the census.

 Intensive Supportive Housing (ISH)

-- A. Method of Payment

-- 1. Reimbursement will be made on a one-time basis for startup funding to support the Intensive Supportive Housing Program.
+1. Reimbursement will be made on a one-time basis for startup funding to support the Intensive Supportive Housing Program.

-- B. Additional Requirements None.

 ITA Transportation